michallepicki/blog/_posts/2021-11-06-playwright-and-phoenix-ecto-sql-sandbox.md

 # edit_date:
 ---

 [Playwright](https://github.com/microsoft/playwright) is a library for browser automation from Microsoft.
 There's an unofficial [playwright-elixir](https://github.com/geometerio/playwright-elixir) library for using it from Elixir.
-You can think of it as an alternative to[Wallaby](https://github.com/elixir-wallaby/wallaby) or [Hound](https://github.com/HashNuke/hound), but using different technology underneath.
+You can think of it as an alternative to [Wallaby](https://github.com/elixir-wallaby/wallaby) or [Hound](https://github.com/HashNuke/hound), but using different technology underneath.
 Let's make it work with [Phoenix Ecto sandbox](https://hexdocs.pm/phoenix_ecto/Phoenix.Ecto.SQL.Sandbox.html)!

 ## Setup